 When accessing our Website, TheIrvingLawFirm.com will learn certain information about you during your visit.

 Our Website utilizes a standard technology called “cookies” (see explanation below, “What Are Cookies?”) and Web server logs to collect information about how our Website is used.
-Information gathered through cookies and Web server logs may include the date and time of visits, the pages viewed, time spent at our Website, and the Websites visited just before and just after our Website, and your IP address.
+Information gathered through cookies and Web server logs may include the date and time of visits, the pages viewed, time spent at our Website, the Websites visited just before and just after our Website and your IP address.

 What Are Cookies?

 A cookie is a very small text document, which often includes an anonymous unique identifier.
 When you visit a Website, that Website’s computer asks your computer for permission to store this file in a part of your hard drive specifically designated for cookies.
 Each Website can send its own cookie to your browser if your browser’s preferences allow it, but (to protect your privacy) your browser only permits a Website to access the cookies it has already sent to you, not the cookies sent to you by other Websites.

 You can set preferences for how Google advertises to you using the Google Ad Preferences page, and if you want to you can opt out of interest-based advertising entirely by cookie settings or permanently using a browser plugin.

 AdWords Remarketing is a Remarketing and Behavioral Targeting service provided by Google.
 It connects the activity of TheIrvingLawFirm.com with the AdWords advertising network and the DoubleClick Cookie.
 You can opt out of the cookie tracking here: https://support.google.com/ads/answer/2662922?hl=en